browserengineering/book/book/intro.md

 advertisements adjusted to your particular tastes.
 Even URLs no longer identify a specific computer---content distribution networks route a URL to any of thousands of computers all around the world.
-At a higher level, most web pages are served not from someone's home computer[^self-hosted] but from a social media platform or cloud computing service.
+At a higher level, most web pages are served not from someone's home computer[^self-hosted] but from a major corporation's social media platform or cloud computing service.

 [^server-side-rendering]: "Server-side rendering" is the process of assembling HTML on the server when loading a web page.
-Server-side rendering often uses web tech like JavaScript, and even a [headless browser](https://en.wikipedia.org/wiki/Headless_browser).
+Server-side rendering can use web tech like JavaScript and even [headless browsers](https://en.wikipedia.org/wiki/Headless_browser).
 Yet one more place browsers are taking over!

 [^self-hosted]: People actually did this!
 And when their website became popular,